-Absent unusual circumstances, each Board member is expected to attend all meetings of the Board and committees on which such member serves and is expected to attend Farmer Mac's Annual Meeting of Shareholders.
-Unless telephonic or other virtual participation in meetings has been authorized in accordance with Farmer Mac's by-laws, Board members are expected to attend meetings in person.
+Absent unusual circumstances, each Board member is expected to attend all meetings of the Board and committees on which such member serves and is expected to attend Farmer Mac's Annual Meeting of Stockholders.
+Unless telephonic, videoconference, or other virtual participation in meetings has been authorized in accordance with Farmer Mac's bylaws, Board members are expected to attend meetings in person.

 As a general rule, Board and committee meeting time is reserved for discussion.
-Information and data that is important to the Board's understanding of the business to be conducted at a Board or committee meeting should generally be distributed in writing to
+Information and data that is important to the Board's understanding of the business to be conducted at a Board or committee meeting should generally be distributed in writing to the directors before the meeting so that Board and committee meeting time may focus on questions that directors have about the materials distributed in advance of the meetings.
+Each director is requested to review these materials before the Board or committee meeting to which it relates.
+It is recognized, however, that there may be occasions for which it is not practical that materials, including those regarding extremely confidential matters, are delivered to directors in advance of a Board or committee meeting.